Human Resources group

 - Produce practical reports on specific issues to help with HR policy and programme development

 - Communication on an informal level with international colleagues on matters of local importance

 Following consultation among its members, the group has drawn up some key issues for discussion in the coming years:

 - Leadership development for senior managers and academics

 - Measuring HR effectiveness – metrics and indicators

 - Early career researcher training

-The first benchmarking study carried out by the HR group is now online.
-It looks at Performance Management Systems around the network and can be viewed in full by following the 'More Information' link below.
+Two benchmarking studies carried out by the HR group are now online.
+They look at Performance Management Systems around the network and also Academic Workfore Planning.
+Both can be viewed in full by following the 'More Information' link below.